cerfacs-globc/icclim/doc/source/references/api/icclim/index.rst

    :param bootstrap: ``optional`` Override bootstrap behavior for day-of-year percentile thresholds.
                      Use ``None`` (default) to rely on icclim's overlap-based bootstrap logic, ``False`` to disable bootstrap, or ``True`` to force it when supported by the threshold type.
+Use ``"safe"`` to compute bootstrap one bounded spatial tile at a time.
+This mode is intended for large dask-backed datasets where the default bootstrap graph may become too large to build or execute reliably.
+                     It may be slower, but it avoids returning one large bootstrap graph.
                      This overlap-based bootstrap is part of the standard treatment for percentile-based extreme indices when the reference period overlaps the study period.
 In practice it matters for common ETCCDI-style thresholds such as the 10th and 90th percentiles, and can be even more consequential for stronger percentile thresholds.
 Because it is computationally expensive, ``bootstrap=False`` can still be a useful pragmatic workaround on large dask-backed datasets.
-   :type bootstrap: bool | None
+   :type bootstrap: bool | "safe" | None
    :param doy_window_width: ``optional`` Window width used to aggreagte day of year values when computing
                             day of year percentiles (doy_per)
                             Default: 5 (5 days).